manjaryp/GANvsGraphicsvsReal/Psychophysics experiments/README.md

 # Psychophysics Experiments

+Manual classification test for GAN, Graphics and Real images by gathering information from human participants, details in `Section IV.C.4` of paper
 </br>Explanations of images for which our MC-EffNet-2 model and human participants both produces correct predictions </br>
 <img src = "https://github.com/manjaryp/GANvsGraphicsvsReal/blob/main/images/psychophysics.png" > </br>